zsoltherpai/feather/README.md

 Comparing Feather to Google [Guice] (https://github.com/google/guice "Guice") - as a reference:
 - the library weighs less than 3% of Guice
 - no external dependencies
-- based on a crude benchmark: bootstraps ~8 times faster, instantiates dependencies ~40% faster. check out the performance-test module for details
+- based on a crude benchmark: bootstraps ~10 times faster, instantiates dependencies ~2 times faster. check out the performance-test module for details

 Note: not to downplay the mighty Guice at all, Guice has a much wider array of features.